Al Gore 2000 presidential campaign: Primaries

 Gore faced an early challenge by former New Jersey senator Bill Bradley.
-Bradley was the only candidate to oppose Gore and was considered a "fresh face" for the White House.
+Bradley was the only major candidate to oppose Gore and was considered a "fresh face" for the White House.
 Bradley, in comparing himself with the current administration, argued that "One of the reasons I'm running for president is to restore trust and public service and confidence in our collective will."
 By the fall of 1999, a number of polls showed Bradley running even with the Vice President in key primary states."
 Gore responded by switching his campaign headquarters from Washington, D.C., to Nashville, Tennessee, in an effort to further distance himself from Bill Clinton.
 Gore then challenged Bradley to a series of debates which took the form of "town hall" meetings.
 Gore went on the offensive during these debates leading to a drop in the polls for Bradley.
 Gore eventually went on to win every primary and caucus and in March 2000, secured the Democratic nomination.